 I also had this little jar from Dollar Tree and another found treasure to work with.
 You don’t need a junk stash just run to the thrift store or Dollar Store for project pieces.

-I have tried other silver paint colors to make mercury glass but the Looking Glass spray paint is the only one that achieves the unique mercury glass finish. (find the Looking Glass spray paint here on Amazon) The spray bottle is filled with vinegar.
+I have tried other silver paint colors to make mercury glass but the Looking Glass spray paint is the only one that achieves the unique mercury glass finish.
+The spray bottle is filled with vinegar.

 Mist The Glass With Droplets of Vinegar

 There are various tutorials out there using different misting agents.
 Some use water only, some a mix of vinegar and water, and some just use straight vinegar.
 I used straight vinegar just to make the project easier because I'm lazy.
-Set the sprayer on the bottle to fine mist and lightly mist the inside of your project piece you have with small droplets of vinegar.
+Set the sprayer on the bottle to fine mist and lightly mist the inside of your project piece with small vinegar droplets.
 Do not mist or spray paint the outside of the glass.

 Spray The Glass With Metallic Paints

-I repeated the spray paint step with the Looking Glass paint three times total.
+I repeated the spray paint step with the Looking Glass paint three times in total.
 I only misted the glass with vinegar once, not in between layers of paints.
-It’s not necessary to wait for each layer of paint to dry before adding the next layer.
+It’s unnecessary to wait for each layer of paint to dry before adding the next layer.

 Apply Second And Third Layers of Metallic Spray Paint Colors

 Moving on the gold spray paint.
-I lightly misted the glass with gold spray paint and let dry for one minute then I turned the dome right side up for a minute .
+I lightly misted the glass with gold spray paint and let dry for one minute, and then I turned the dome right side up for a minute.
 Then I finished the look with a light mist of Rust-Oleum Oil Rubbed Bronze which was the dark background.

 Now you just wait for the glass pieces to dry, usually just an hour or so.
-Next display your multi-colored mercury glass make on a coffee table, mantel, shelf, etc. I spray painted an artificial flower stem with flat black paint since it’s Fall and Halloween time.
-Kind of dark and spooky looking.
+Next, display your multi-colored mercury glass on a coffee table, mantel, shelf, etc. I spray painted an artificial flower stem with flat black paint since it’s Fall and Halloween time—kind of dark and spooky looking.
 The wood base of the cheese dome is sprayed with regular metallic silver paint.

 Notes About Multi-Colored Mercury Glass Projects

-Let’s go over some of the tips and tricks to making faux mercury glass.
+Let’s go over some of the tips and tricks for making faux mercury glass.
 Remember to use a fine mist of vinegar on the inside of the glass piece and just mist the glass once, not after each layer of spray paint.
-After misting the glass turn it upside down for a minute or two.
-The mist leaves fine droplets and that is what makes the small circles and swiggles in the paint.
+After misting the glass, turn it upside down for a minute or two.
+The mist leaves fine droplets, and that is what makes the small circles and squiggles in the paint.

-If you want to have run lines in the mercury glass then mist the vinegar on the glass a little more heavily so it will run when the glass is turned upside down.
-Next spray light layers of whatever color of spray paint you are using until you get the desired effect waiting a minute or two between coats of paint and turning the glass upside down each time.
+If you want to have run lines in the mercury glass, then mist the vinegar on the glass a little more heavily so it will run when the glass is turned upside down.
+Next, spray light layers of whatever color of spray paint you are using until you get the desired effect waiting for a minute or two between coats of paint and turning the glass upside down each time.
 Always start with the lightest color and layer the darkest color last.

 Displaying the pieces under different lighting gives them a different look.
 In the last few photos I have the mercury glass pieces sitting on the dresser in our master bedroom.
 The lighting is this room is not very bright and I had the curtains closed.